Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 There are 3 types of betel leaves that are used in making pan.
 They are:

-- Kalkatta - A dark green colored leaf
+- Kalkatta - A dark green coloured leaf

-- Banarasi - A light green colored leaf
+- Banarasi - A light green coloured leaf

 - Maghai - A leaf available in both shades of green but having smaller leaves than the above two varieties.